About Banana

 Category Overview

 Fruits are generally high in natural sugars, water, and vitamin C. Some fruits have more lysine than arginine, such as papaya, mango, apricot, apple, pear, figs, and avocado.
-These fruits can help inhibit or reduce herpes outbreaks, as lysine can counteract the effects of arginine.
+These fruits can help prevent or lower herpes outbreaks, as lysine can counteract the effects of arginine.
 Other fruits have more arginine than lysine, such as oranges, tangerines, grapes, bananas, strawberries, and kiwis.
 These fruits can still be consumed in moderation, as they have other health benefits.Bananas are a popular fruit worldwide, packed with essential nutrients like potassium, vitamin C, and vitamin B6.
 They are high in fiber and natural sugars, providing a great source of quick energy.
 They are also known to aid digestion and heart health.

 They are high in sugar, so they should be consumed in moderation, especially by people with diabetes.